Facility management is a challenging role in any organization.

 Most importantly, all of this must be presented in a format that management can understand.
 This is paramount to gaining internal buy-ins, trust and support for the work done by the facility team.

-As this scales up to multiple buildings or sites, the effort required becomes difficult to imagine.
+As this scale up to multiple buildings or sites, the effort required becomes difficult to imagine.

 Luckily, most energy management solutions in the market can automatically generate regular reports.
 This frees up your time and improves your team’s productivity.